Care and support is a term used to describe the help some adults need when they are unable to perform their day-to-day tasks. This can be due to:

 - Be more involved in helping us develop and shape local services.

-This term is used to describe how people are able to design the support or care arrangements that best suite their specific needs.
+This term is used to describe how people are able to design the support or care arrangements that best suit their specific needs.

 It puts people at the centre of the planning process and recognises that they are best placed to understand their own needs and how to meet them.